bob-dinger/Texas_Indicators/education/Median earnings of high school graduates who earned an Associate's or Bachelor's degree from a Texas public higher education institution/report.md

-# ​Earnings of postsecondary graduates age 25-30
+# ​Earnings of grads age 25-30

 Median earnings of high school graduates who earned an Associate's or Bachelor's degree from a Texas public higher education institution